-As noted in chapter 4.0 the AT network represents a very ambitious target for route planning and facility design.
+As noted in Chapter 4.0 the AT network represents an ambitious target for route planning and facility design.
 As part of the development of the ATMP, master plan level costing has been prepared based on a series of assumptions determined at the time of development.